Rhizome-Conifer/conifer/README.md

 Point your browser to `http://localhost:8089/` to access the locally running Webrecorder instance.

-(Note: you may see a Webrecorder maintenance message briefly the frontend container is starting up for the first time.
+(Note: you may see a Webrecorder maintenance message briefly while Webrecorder is starting up for the first time.
 Refresh the page after a few seconds to see the Webrecorder home page).

 ### Configuration

-Webrecorder configured from two files: `wr.env`, and less-commonly change system settings in `wr.yaml`.
+Webrecorder configured from two files: `wr.env`, and less-commonly changed system settings in `wr.yaml`.

 The `wr.env` file contains numerous user-specific options for customization.
 In particular, the following options may be useful: